JamalTheGitHub/PythonBasic2-If_Else_Statements/README.md

 In this case, since we defined <strong> a = 3 </strong>, it will definitely give the output of <strong>"a is smaller than b"</strong>.
 However by changing the value of "a" to be bigger than the value of "b" will give the <strong>else</strong> output. <strong>Something to remember</strong> is that the <strong>colon(:)</strong> is used to determine the start of the function from a statement which in this case is the <strong>if else statement</strong>.

-Okay, now that we got that covered, the next question is, how are we going to implement more than <strong>ifs</strong>?
+Okay, now that we got that covered, the next question is, how are we going to implement more than one <strong>ifs</strong>?
 You could make multiple if statements but that would be tedious.
-Instead we will be using </strong>elif</strong> which stands for <strong> else if</strong>.
+Instead we will be using <strong>elif</strong> which stands for <strong> else if</strong>.
 Look at the example below;

     a = 5
     b = 6